 Discover French dance or develop your dance horizons!
 Both experienced and novice French dancers are invited to a week of expert tuition led by Peter Clifton, and supported by Karen Prager.
-Christine Planel will join the week to add a singing-for-dancing session or two, with music throughout from Paul Hutchinson and Richard Heacock.
+Yannick Minvielle-Debat will join the week to add a singing-for-dancing session or two, with music throughout from Paul Hutchinson and Richard Heacock.

 “A fantastic week.
 Incredible teachers, we were really lucky.
 I cannot wait for next year.”
 2018 Participant